biosails/pheniqs/docs/quickstart.md

 # Declaring Input

 In this example we consider three files that contain synchronized segments from an Illumina MiSeq instrument.
 Pheniqs will construct the input [read](glossary.html#read) by reading one [segment](glossary.html#segment) from each input file.
-Relative input and output file paths are resolved against the working directory which defaults to where you execute Pheniqs.
-You may optionally specify the `base input url` and `base output url` directives to make the configuration file more portable.
+[Relative](glossary.html#relative_path) input and output file paths are resolved against the working directory which defaults to where you execute Pheniqs.
+You may optionally specify `base input url` to explicitly provide a base directory and make the configuration file more portable. ([Absolute file paths](glossary.html#absolute_path) that start with `/` ignore `base input url`.

-Assume 3 FASTQ files created by executing bcl2fastq to simply get all 3 raw segments of a single indexed illumina MiSeq run.
+Assume 3 FASTQ files created by executing bcl2fastq to simply get all 3 raw segments of a single indexed Illumina MiSeq run.

 The first four lines of each of the files are